jweiland-net/events2/Documentation/AdministratorManual/Update/Index.rst

 * New VH: GetExceptionsFromEventForSpecificDate
 * New VH: IsDateMarkedAsCanceled

 Event property `download_links` can now collect more then one link.
-Please update DB in installtool and clear system caches.
+Please update DB in Installtool and clear system caches.

 Now you can create events with a recurring of one or more months.